shoelace-style/webawesome/docs/docs/components/code-demo.md

 ## Roadmap

 This component is a work in progress.
-Some of the things that are not yet implemented are below.
+Some of the things that are not yet implemented are listed below.
-This is only a rough list and is subject to change.
+It goes without saying that this list is a rough plan and subject to change.

-### Critical

-- [ ] Figure out why `open` does not reflect properly
-- [ ] Make the Edit button work

 ### High priority

 - [ ] Make the component dynamic so that when the code changes, the demo is updated
 - [ ] Provide a way to hide the edit button
 - [ ] Provide a way to link to the resources to be included
-- [ ] Provide a way to render to the light DOM or an iframe
+- [ ] Provide a way to render to an iframe
 - [ ] Provide a way to zoom out (hardcoded)

 ### Low priority